haberdashPI/vscode-master-key/notes.md

 by the end of this milestone I'm satisfied with the documentation features of the package for an initial release

+## Binding Cleanup

 release 0.2.6

-## Binding Cleanup

-release 0.2.y

 - feature: specify user-specific binding file, apart from activated keybindings
 - Split out any of the commands that are really custom for me that don't make sense to publish.
-- Pair down some of the required extensions.
+- Pair down some of the required extensions?

+## Trailing fixes

+Working with release 0.2.6 for a while and mark sure there aren't an bugs to fix

 ## Before VSCode publish